Rwanda Gorilla Safari – 2 Days

 This is a short safari for those interested in only trekking the endangered Mountain Gorillas in the Volcanoes National Park in Rwanda.

-This 2 day Rwanda Gorilla Safaris designed to suit the time constrained travellers who limit themselves to visiting only the Volcanoes National Park to track the Mountain Gorillas and depart.
+This 2-day Rwanda Gorilla Safari is designed to suit the time-constrained travelers who limit themselves to visiting only the Volcanoes National Park to track the Mountain Gorillas and depart.

 - Viewing the awesome scenic features of the volcanic landscapes

 Day 1: Arrival in Rwanda and transfer to Volcanoes National Park

 Day 2: Gorilla trekking & transfer back to Kigali